rcw5/tutorials/bike-touring-route-planning/README.md

 # Cut to the chase: what I use today

 On [my last trip](https://www.crazyguyonabike.com/doc/?o=tS&doc_id=21036) I took my iPad and used the MapOut app to plan routes from the comfort of my tent.
-MapOut exports to GPX files which I copied to my Garmin Edge 1000 via a wifi SD card reader.
+MapOut exports to GPX files which I copied to my Garmin Edge 1000 via a wifi USB/SD card reader.

 To upload my days ride to Strava I transferred files from my Garmin Edge to my iPad via the SD card reader, then upload them using Safari.

 # Microsoft Windows
 ## Devices

 There are plenty of cheapo Windows laptops/2in1s which meet the price/size/battery life requirements.
-I have used and own both the Asus t100ta and x205ta.
+I have used and own both the Asus [t100ta](https://www.asus.com/2-in-1-PCs/ASUS_Transformer_Book_T100TA/) and [x205ta](https://www.asus.com/uk/Laptops/ASUS_EeeBook_X205TA/).
 Both machines have Intel Atom-based processors, 1Gb of RAM and a 32Gb eMMC card.

 Overall these machines perform _okay_...
 The hardware is the bare minimum necessary to run Windows and the 32GB storage is almost completely used by the base OS and a couple of pieces of software.
 Expect around 5GB free space on the OS drive, so you'll definitely need a 32 or 64GB microSD card to store maps and files.

 Battery life is good - around 10 hours.
 The t100ta charges over USB but I found it to be extremely picky about cables and chargers.
 If you get the wrong combination it can take days to charge; even with the right cables it can take around 10 hours from empty.
 The x205ta connects to the mains instead of USB, but charges much faster.

 Both have a full-size keyboard and a basic display.
 The t100ta features a touch screen which is potentially handy but I have had one digitiser break before - they are almost impossible to replace and although you can disable it, it's a challenge to do so as the broken screen keeps sending taps.

+Also handy is that they run a complete version of Microsoft Windows.
+You're not tied in to any particular App Store or ecosystem, so you can run any specialised software you might need for route planning, blogging and photo/video editing.

 The good thing is the price - second hand/refurbished versions of both models sell on eBay for a little over £100.
 If I can get 2 or 3 tours out of a machine at this price I'd be happy..